Pancreatic Cancer Topic Guide

 Pancreatic Cancer: Pancreatic cancer is one of the most aggressive cancers, one of the most non-responsive to treatment, and one of the hardest to diagnose; in one recent year, 84 % of those diagnosed in the U.S. died of the disease.
 It affects the pancreas, which is crucial abdominal organ that produces insulin to maintain blood sugar, and it performs other functions crucial to digestion and metabolism.

 Pancreatitis Pancreatitis is inflammation of the pancreas.
 There are two kinds of pancreatitis, acute and chronic.
 The primary causes of pancreatitis are alcohol and gallstones.
-Symptoms of pancreatitis depends on if it is acute or chronic.
+Symptoms of acute pancreatitis include include nausea, fever, dehydration, and rapid heartbeat.
+Symptoms of chronic pancreatitis include bleeding from anemia, jaundice and other liver problems, weight loss, and diabetes.
 Treatment of individuals with pancreatitis caused by alcohol abuse is stopping all alcohol use.
 Examples of other treatments may include gallbladder removal, antibiotics, or change in diet (high carbohydrate low fat diet).

 Expert Views and News